harveyxia/semantic_classification/README.md

 NLTK's POS tagger sometimes mis-tags words as nouns.
 For instance, it tags "tamer" in the following sentence as a noun: "Scientists once thought that some visionary hunter-gatherer nabbed a wolf puppy from its den one day and started raising tamer and tamer wolves".

+## Algorithm

+1. Extract all nouns from document, noun_extractor.py

+    a.
+Strip all punctuation and non-ascii characters from each line
+    b.
+Tokenize the line
+    c.
+Tag the POS of each token
+    d.
+Filter out all non-noun tokens
+    e.
+Add all noun tokens to a Python dict and track occurrences of each noun

+2. Convert nouns to synsets and remove nouns for which no synset exists

+3. Generate the 2D matrix of similarity values

+4. Perform hierarchical clustering

+5. Get clusters based on min_size, max_size, and dist parameters.

+6. Sort clusters by noun occurrence, most frequent first.

+7. Find the least common ancestor of each cluster of synsets.

 ## Notes/Ideas

 1. Semantic classification vs. what the article is about